Implementation of high-risk operation management and reduction of occupational accidents

 |

-- Inspections and corrections performed on indoor lighting, temperature, humidity, and air quality on a regular (semiannual) and irregular basis, with all the environmental monitoring results in 2024 met the standards, and the workspaces free of CMR substances.
+- Inspections and corrections performed on indoor lighting, temperature, humidity, and air quality on a regular (semiannual) and irregular basis, with all the environmental monitoring results in 2025 met the standards.

 - Doors and windows for ventilation as well as green plants indoors at the offices.